 Dual Employment (part-time employees OR non-SUNY State Agencies)

 Dual Employment occurs when an employee works part-time at two or more State agencies and the combined service in all positions and agencies does not exceed full-time (100%) service.
 Prior approval must be obtained, through the completion of a dual employment form (AC 1588), from the agency head where the employee is regularly employed before s/he can commence working for, or be paid by, an additional State payroll agency.

 Department Head/Supervisor should attempt to determine the current State employment status of individuals before they recommend them for appointment to ensure appropriate approvals are obtained prior to effecting the appointments of individuals already being paid on State payrolls.

 To appoint an individual on a part-time basis who is employed on a part-time basis at another State agency, please advise the person to complete a dual employment form to obtain their agency head approval.
-The form should be forwarded along with the Current Employee Change Form and sent to the Payroll Office, Cleveland Hall 408.
+The form should be forwarded along with the Current Employee Change Form and routed for approvals according to the Authorization Policy for Personnel Transactions.
 The Payroll Office will review the dual employment form and then submit it to the Office of the State Comptroller.